Deliberative democracy: Overview

-Deliberative democracy holds that, for a democratic decision to be legitimate, it must be preceded by authentic deliberation, not merely the aggregation of preferences that occurs in voting.
+Deliberative democracy holds that, for a democratic decision to be legitimate, it must be preceded by authentic deliberation, not merely the aggregation of views expressed by voting.
 Authentic deliberation is deliberation among decision-makers that is free from distortions of unequal political power, such as power a decision-maker obtains through economic wealth or the support of interest groups.

-The roots of deliberative democracy can be traced back to Aristotle and his notion of politics; however, the German philosopher Jürgen Habermas' work on communicative rationality and the public sphere is often identified as a major work in this area.

 Deliberative democracy can be practiced by decision-makers in both representative democracies and direct democracies.
-In elitist deliberative democracy, principles of deliberative democracy apply to elite societal decision-making bodies, such as legislatures and courts; in populist deliberative democracy, principles of deliberative democracy apply to groups of lay citizens who are empowered to make decisions.
-One purpose of populist deliberative democracy can be to use deliberation among a group of lay citizens to distill a more authentic public opinion about societal issues for other decision-makers to consider; devices such as the deliberative opinion poll have been designed to achieve this goal.
-Another purpose of populist deliberative democracy can, like direct democracy, result directly in binding law.
+In elitist deliberative democracy, principles of deliberative democracy apply to elite democratic decision-making bodies, such as legislatures and courts; in populist deliberative democracy, principles of deliberative democracy apply to groups of lay citizens who are directly empowered to make decisions.
+Populist deliberative democracy can use deliberation among a group of lay citizens to distill an authentic public opinion about societal issues for other decision-makers to consider, such as in a deliberative opinion poll.
+Populist deliberative democracy may also result directly in binding law.
 If political decisions are made by deliberation but not by the people themselves or their elected representatives, then there is no democratic element; this deliberative process is called elite deliberation.

+The roots of deliberative democracy can be traced back to Aristotle and his notion of politics.
+The German philosopher Jürgen Habermas' work on communicative rationality and the public sphere is often identified as a major work in this area.

 James Fearon and Portia Pedro believe deliberative processes most often generate ideal conditions of impartiality, rationality and knowledge of the relevant facts, resulting in more morally correct outcomes.
 Former diplomat Carne Ross contends that the processes are more civil, collaborative, and evidence-based than the debates in traditional town hall meetings or in internet forums if citizens know their debates will impact society.
 Some fear the influence of a skilled orator.

-John Burnheim critiques representative democracy as requiring citizens to vote for a large package of policies and preferences bundled together, much of which a voter might not want.
-He argues that this does not translate voter preferences as well as deliberative groups, each of which are given the time and the ability to focus on one issue.
+Deliberative democracy proponents typically prioritize decision-making quality over quantity by limiting decision-makers to a small group that is given the time and resources to focus on one issue.
+John Burnheim critiques traditional representative democracy as requiring citizens to vote for a candidate who represents a large package of policies and preferences bundled together, much of which a voter might not want.
+He argues that this does not translate voter preferences as carefully as deliberative groups do, if they are given the time and the ability to focus on one issue.

 Characteristics

 Fishkin's model of deliberation

-James Fishkin, who has designed practical implementations of deliberative democracy through deliberative polling for over 15 years in various countries, describes five characteristics essential for legitimate deliberation:
+James Fishkin, who designed practical implementations of deliberative democracy through deliberative polling in various countries, described five characteristics essential for legitimate deliberation: